-Flexible (bendy) / rigid (not bendy)

-Transparent / translucent / opaque (use torch)

-Heavy / light

-Smooth / rough

-Shiny / dull

-Floating / sinking (use water bowl)

-Some plastic items may have more than one property – can we sort the items in different ways?
+Some plastic items may have more than one property – can the items be sorted in different ways?
 Using different categories?

 Discussion:

 Discuss as a class the properties of plastic that make it an excellent material for some items (light, hard, durable, long-lasting).
 Make sure the children know that most plastic is made from oil which is a non-renewable resource as it will run out.
 Ask if this can keep on happening.
 Make sure children understand that making plastic is not a sustainable use of resources.